eoli/RIDE-Rz/README.md

 RIDE-Rz is a fork of [RIDE](https://github.com/robotframework/RIDE) which is a development environment for [Robot Framework](https://github.com/robotframework/robotframework) test cases.

+# New Features
+new features:
+  - Loop your test cases.
+  - Export project path as PYTHONPATH.
+  - Fixed bugs in setting UI.

 # Build and Install

 ```